st10488677/MAST-MENU-APP/README.md

  Overview
 The MAST Menu App is a React Native Android application built for chefs and guests to manage and view menu items.
 It was developed as part of a Portfolio of Evidence (PoE) to demonstrate planning, user interface creation, and feature implementation in React Native using Expo.
+.
+(THE APP RAN AND WHEN I REFRESHED IT DOESN’T RUN ANYMORE, JUST SHOWS A BLANK SCREEN NOW)

 Features
 Chef Features